sharathkrishnegowda/AIWR_Assignment1/README.md

 # AIWR_Assignment1
-This includes an implementation of search engine by choosing a dataset from kaggle
+This includes an implementation of search engine by choosing a corpus

 Dataset link: https://www.kaggle.com/datasets/rajugc/imdb-top-250-movies-dataset